unik-name/help-unikname/docs/1-what-is-unikname/what-is-unikname-user-rewarding-system.md

 ---
 home: false
-title: "What is Unikname Rewarding Program?"
+title: "What is the Unikname User Rewarding System?"
 sidebarDepth: 0
 ---

-# What is Unikname Rewarding Program?
+# What is the Unikname User Rewarding System?

 <p class="focustext">
-Unikname rewards users who want to make internet a safer place
+Unikname rewards users who want to make internet a safer place thanks to the uns.network blockchain and its UNS token.
 </p>

 **Thanks to UNS Tokens,** Unikname users are encouraged to maximize use of their @unikname to log in to any websites by rewarding them.
 Every unikname user who sign-up and login to a website receives rewards.
 These rewards are digital tokens called _UNS Tokens_.